tgrecojs/logseq/logseq/version-files/base/pages/Markets and Computation.md

 	  | Cell 3-1 | Machinery  | Factories |
 	  | Cell 4-1 | Cell 4-2 | Cell 4-3 |
 	- #### Hypothesis
+		- By transitioning to fully digital systems, we can potentially create markets that are orders of magnitude more efficient.
+		- system that has no upper bounds
+		- the door for markets to improvde Efficiencies stem from transitioning markets to being fully electronic
+		- Transitioning markets to digital form can in the creation of a recursive  in markets operating more efficiently
+		- effectiveness
+		-
 		-